-We often hear the terms birth control and family planning which indirectly have the same meaning; these are methods of deliberately preventing pregnancy by interfering with the normal process of ovulation, fertilization, and implantation.
-As we have come learn there are many forms of birth control available on the market.
-In this blog we are going to highlight some of the key moments in history that have paved the way to where we are today when it comes to methods of Contraception in Canada.
+The terms birth control and family planning, although closely related, are different concepts.
+Birth control refers to the specific methods used to aid in the prevention of pregnancy, usually by deliberately interfering with the normal process of ovulation, fertilization, and implantation.
+Family planning is a broader concept where one consciously makes informed decisions regarding when, how many, and often the spacing of children.
+Family planning often uses birth control as a tool in the decision process.
+As we have come learn there are many forms of birth control available on the market today.
+But this has not always been the case!
+Here are some of the key moments in history that have paved the way to where we are today when it comes to methods of contraception in Canada.

 “In 1892, a federal law was passed into the Criminal Code making it illegal to sell or advertise birth control in Canada, even though many women at the time were risking their physical and mental health because of almost annual pregnancies: